Flag of Leicestershire: Modern flag

-Prior to the registration of the flag, a banner of the coat of arms of Leicestershire County Council was often marketed as a county flag for Leicestershire, however legally speaking, this banner represents only the council, and flying it requires its permission.
+In recent times prior to the registration of the flag, a banner of the coat of arms of Leicestershire County Council was often marketed as a county flag for Leicestershire, however legally speaking, this banner represents only the council, and flying it requires its permission.
+Following the registration of the flag of Herefordshire in 2019, Leicestershire became the only county without a flag.

 A public competition was held to select a design for a flag for Leicestershire from six finalists in November 2020.
 However, no flag design was adopted as a result of the competition, because the fox and cinquefoil design was disqualified as it was available commercially prior to the start of the contest.